javatures/Project1-Max-TaskTracker/README.md

     - [X] can view past completed work
     - [X] can view their account info
     - [X] can update their account info
-    - [] can be notified of a rejection of their submitted tasks

 - A manager...
     - [X] can login
     - [X] can logout